 Parents share their qualms, issues, and concerns with other parents.
 If they are not happy with something, usually the first place they will go is to other parents to see whether they are experiencing similar problems or feel the same way.
 By setting up a Parent Teacher Association (PTA) you can bridge the gap between parents and your school by creating a platform for them to voice their opinions and communicate their ideas.

 Ensure that any feedback you get from new parents and students is answered and acted upon.
 Having a team dedicated to dealing with new students needs is always valuable.
 This will help them to settle into life at the school to make the transition as smooth and enjoyable as possible.

-If you are interested in getting more advice on what you can do to meet the wants and needs of any prospective or existing parents, get in touch with our team of marketing communications experts who will be able to offer you suggestions with how we can help.
+If you are interested in getting more advice on what you can do to meet the wants and needs of any prospective or existing parents, get in touch with our team who will be able to offer you suggestions of how we can help.
 Drop us an email at firstname.lastname@example.org or call us on 03453 191 039.